steenhansen/go-podcast-downloader/readme-compile.md

 ```

 ## Optional Arguments
-  - --forceTitle uses the title of each episode as the locally saved filename.
+  - --forceTitle uses the title of each episode as the locally saved filename
+  instead of the filename of the downloaded file which can be like Stitchers' "default.mp3".
-  Needed for "Black Box Down", "Breaking Points", and "Nasa Image of the Day"
+  This is needed for "Black Box Down", "Breaking Points", and "Nasa Image of the Day".
 ```
     >  go run ./ --forceTitle
 ```